Marchamo in Costa Rica: Guide for Expats & Vehicle Owners

 The minimum legal drinking age in Costa Rica is 18 years old, as in many Latin American countries.
 This applies to both the purchase and consumption of alcoholic beverages.
 In addition, many stores are prohibited from selling alcoholic drinks before 11:00 am.

-While sipping a cerveza on the beach sounds tempting, consuming alcohol in public places is not allowed; the police on the beach will hardly notice you, but if you are on the street with a beer in your hands and do not behave properly, you will get into trouble.
+While sipping a cerveza on the beach sounds tempting, consuming alcohol in public places is not allowed.
+The beach police will hardly notice you, but if you’re on the street with a beer and misbehave, expect trouble.
 You can stick to designated bars and restaurants to avoid any unwanted attention.

 Beyond the Legal Age: Understanding Costa Rican Drinking Culture